-Skeen Cemetery Endowment Fund - This fund receives interest earned on the nonexpendable corpus from trust agreement.
-The earnings are used for the general maintenance and upkeep of the Township's cemetery.
+Cemetery Endowment Fund - This fund receives interest earned on the nonexpendable corpus from a trust agreement.
+These earnings are used for the general maintenance and upkeep of the Township's cemetery.

 E. Budgetary Process

 The Ohio Revised Code requires that each fund be budgeted annually.